Basaveshwaranagara: Recreation

 Basaveshwaranagar has many recreational spaces including parks, open grounds and stadiums.

 Most prominent among these recreational facilities is the Dr. B. R. Ambedkar Stadium, which is located on the 60 Feet Road.
 It is built over the now-dried up Agarahara Darahalli Lake and has several sporting facilities, including a running track for walking, jogging and athletic events, a skating rink, a basketball court as well as facilities for kho-kho, kabaddi, cricket, badminton and taekwondo.
 It also plays host to Sports Day events of nearby schools which do not have a playground of their own.

 Another prominent recreational space is the Nethaji Subhas Chandra Bose ground at Saneguruvanahalli.
 It is popularly known as "Bose Park" and is built over the now-dried up Saneguruvanahalli Lake.
 It has both a park with facilities for walking as well as play and gym equipment and an open ground with facilities for playing cricket, football and other outdoor sports.

 There is a famous park in Sharada Colony known as the Sir M. Visvesvaraya Aalada Marada Udyanavana.
 It was famous for its banyan tree ("Aalada Marada" in Kannada), which was more than 500 years old and was home to hundreds of monkeys and birds and hence is also unofficially known as "Big Banyan Park" or "Monkey Park".
 The tree collapsed in 2009, however, efforts have since been made to translocate a banyan tree from another location to the park.
 The park has facilities for walking and also a children's recreational area.

 Some of the other parks and open spaces in Basaveshwaranagar include the Motappa Park at Manjunatha Nagar, the Kuvempu ground which is an open space used for playing cricket, football and volleyball, the Swami Vivekananda Park near Shankar Mutt, the Udaya Ravi Park at Kirloskar Colony and the Subhas Chandra Bose Park at Agrahara Dasarahalli, to name a few.
 The latter park is said to be the first park in Bangalore to offer free Wi-Fi.

-There is a single cinema hall in the locality, the Veerabhadreshwara Theatre at Kamalanagar near to the BEML Layout Bus Stop.
+There is a single cinema hall in the locality, the Veerabhadreshwar Theatre at Kamalanagar near to the BEML Layout Bus Stop.
 It predominantly shows Kannada films.